CrimsonFreak/crim_stables/README.md

 Focus on horse to activate those (**right click**)
 - **B** : Brush horse (removes dirt)
 - **F** : Horse flees and despawns

+### UI
+- The UI is used with the mouse
+- **When arrows left and right are shown, there's no clicking on it, use left and right on the keyboard !**

+### Ride transfer
+You can transfer a horse/carriage to any other player, with a price or not.
+Your offer will first be registered on the server, then when the player next goes to a vendor, they'll have the option to accept your offer or not.

+### Equipment
+When you buy equiment, it is then stored in your stable inventory, and you can access it from the "Change equipment Menu" **Noting prevents you from buying the same Item twice so just be careful !**

 ## Migration
 The inventory system for horses and carriages has been modified.
 You will need to run the migration script to let your players keep their rides inventories.